AscendingPassage.com HOME PAGE.

 severely simple like so many boxes; but made out of a single block of

-rare granite that gleams like marble.
+rare black granite that gleams like marble.
 They are entirely without

 ornament.
 It is necessary to look closely to distinguish on the smooth